 - 5. Member States should develop, strengthen or maintain a strong consumer protection policy, taking into account the guidelines set out below and relevant international agreements.
-In so doing, each Member States must set its own priorities for the protection of consumers in accordance with the economic, social and environmental circumstances of the country, and the needs of its population, and bearing in mind the costs and benefits of proposed measures. - 6.
-The legitimate needs which the guidelines are intended to meet are the following: - (a) The protection of consumers from hazards to their health and safety; - (b) The promotion and protection of the economic interests of consumers; - (c) Access of consumers to adequate information to enable them to make informed choices according to individual wishes and needs; - (d) Consumer education, including education on the environmental, social and economic consequences of consumer choice; - (e) Availability of effective consumer redress; - (f) Freedom to form consumer and other relevant groups or organizations and the opportunity of such organizations to present their views in decision-making processes affecting them; - (g) The promotion of sustainable consumption patterns; - (h) The protection of consumers accessing financial services; - (i) The protection of consumers using electronic and mobile commerce - (j) The protection of consumers' fundamental values of privacy, individual liberties and the global free flow of information; - 7.
-Unsustainable patterns of production and consumption, particularly in industrialized countries, are the major cause of the continued deterioration of the global environment.
-All countries should strive to promote sustainable consumption patterns; developed countries should take the lead in achieving sustainable consumption patterns; developing countries should seek to achieve sustainable consumption patterns in their development process, having due regard to the principle of common but differentiated responsibilities.
-The special situation and needs of developing countries in this regard should be fully taken into account.
+In so doing, each Member States must set its own priorities for the protection of consumers in accordance with the economic, and social and environmental circumstances of the country, and the needs of its population, and bearing in mind the costs and benefits of proposed measures. (these words which existed in UNGCP 1999 are dropped in the present Draft Resolution.
+We seek restoration of the same.) - 6.
+The (legitimate needs) Consumer Rights which the guidelines are intended (to meet) to protect and promote, are the following: - (a) Access to essential goods and services (including Shelter) at affordable prices, - (b) The protection of consumers from hazards to their health and safety; - (b) The promotion and protection of the economic interests of consumers; - (c) Access of consumers to adequate information to enable them to make informed choices according to individual wishes and needs; - (d) Consumer education, including education on the environmental, social and economic impacts of consumer choice; (this clause which existed in UNGCP 1999 is dropped in the present Draft Resolution.
+We seek restoration of the same.) - (e) Availability of effective consumer redress; - (f) Freedom to form consumer and other relevant groups or organizations and the opportunity of such organizations to present their views in decision-making processes affecting them; - (g) The promotion of sustainable consumption patterns; - (h) The protection of consumers accessing financial services; - (i) The protection of consumers using electronic and mobile commerce - (j) The protection of consumers' fundamental values of privacy, individual liberties and the global free flow of information;